SwathiKuntimalla/WebScraping-Python/readme.md

 8.python3 -m spacy download en_core_web_sm

 Please follow the instructions to execute the Program:
-1.Open terminal(run as administrator) in the same folder and execute the below commands 2.cd venv/Scripts
+1.Open terminal(Run as Administrator) in the same folder and execute the below commands 2.cd venv/Scripts
 3.activate
 4.cd ../..